-Join Neicole Crepeau for an in-depth discussion in this video What is business intelligence?, part of Up and Running with Power Pivot and SharePoint 2013.
+Join Neicole Crepeau for an in-depth discussion in this video What is business intelligence?, part of Learning Power Pivot and SharePoint 2013.

 - In this first video, I'd like to talk a little about what Business Intelligence is and how it can benefit you and others particularly using SharePoint.
 Business Intelligence refers to the tools and processes for transforming raw data into meaningful business information.
 It's not about collecting or collaborating on information.
 It's about using information that has already been collected to answer the questions you have so you can do your job better.
 Business Intelligence lets you answer specific questions like which specific product in a category sold the most?
 What time of year did it sell the most?
 What else did people buy when they bought the product?
 If I remove the months where we had promotions, what's the percentage difference in sales of that product?
 What Microsoft has done with Excel 2013 and SharePoint 2013, is make it faster and easier for the average business user to answer questions like these.